hapax/hapax.github.io/research.md

 permalink: /research/
 ---

-I study gravity, conformal field theory, and black holes.
+I study *quantum gravity*, with a particular focus on something called the AdS/CFT correspondence.
 For technical details, see my papers.
 For a light-hearted lay summary, see below.